roman-milk/roman-milk.github.io/phillips-family-curse.md

  "You do know we're going to a family reunion, right?"
 I asked as she sat across from me.
 She simply smiled, which again, I have to stress, was pretty weird coming from her.

  "A young woman's always got to look good, dear brother."
 Dana replied.
 "So, how are you doing?
 What's going on?"
 I looked at her, my eyes expressing my confusion at her peppy tone.
 "What?" she asked.
-Report_Story #2